-Search for the term “account-based marketing” in Google Trends, and you will see that in the past three years it went from non-existent to very popular.
+Search for the term “account-based marketing” in Google Trends, and you will see that in the past few years, it went from non-existent to very popular.

 But just like with other marketing concepts, there’s a lot of hype around ABM that makes people doubt its effectiveness, especially since they can’t implement it overnight.
 Instead, its stellar results and benefits accrue over time, so patience is vital (but worthwhile!).

 So what can account-based marketing do for your company when you stick to it?
 To help you discover the answer, we’ve gathered 17 ABM statistics that will show you why you need to integrate ABM into your 2023 B2B marketing strategies.